 Debates committee organise the debating workshops on Monday and Wednesday nights and internal competitions such as the Freshers' Cup.
 They help run three of the largest debating competitions on the circuit - the IV in November, Schools in March and the Open in June.
 Three members are elected annually.

 Sponsorship committee encourages outside firms to support the Union.
-The committee's three members are vital in obtaining support from local and national companies.
+The committee's members are vital in obtaining support from local and national companies.
 As sponsorship is so pervasive, a position on this committee will give you the chance to interact with many different areas of the Union.
-They work with the Sponsorship Secretary These positions are held for a year.
+They work with the Sponsorship Secretary These positions are held for a term.

 All of the above also become members of General Committee, which meets every other Wednesday afternoon at 2.30pm.
 General Committee is the main legislative body of the Union, and as such is extremely important.